 Trucking has recently been facing a major problem.
 Shipping demands are high, and in many ways, business is booming.
-But the industry has labor woes that reflect a growing disconnect between workers and management.
+But the industry has labor woes that reflect a growing disconnect between workers and management, leading to potentially dangerous trucking practices that can cause devastating truck accidents.

 The truck driver shortage of around 40,000 drivers could increase to 170,000 drivers in the next decade.
 For those familiar with changes in the trucking industry over the past three decades, this shortage isn’t particularly surprising.
 The narrative offered by industry leaders is a blameless one, at least on their part.
 They point the finger at regulations and heavy-handed government oversight, but the truth is that they have failed to take care of their workers.
 That shortcoming could continue to have a major impact on both truck drivers and other motorists.